-- 2. Choose criteria for matching samples.
-The options are to match your sample to samples in the database by age, grade, and/or gender.
-An age match is the most common criteria used for comparison and is usually the default selection. - 3.
-Select a method to equate your sample and the database samples by length in terms of words, utterances, elapsed time, or entire transcript.
-Most language measures vary depending on the length of a sample.
-Consider, for example, the number of total words (NTW) and the number of different words (NDW).
-The longer the sample, the greater the opportunity to produce words.
-If the target speaker's sample was far longer than the samples in the database, his or her opportunity to use more and different words was greater.
-Reversely, a target speaker who produced a very short sample had less time, thus opportunity, to produce more and different words.
+STEP 3: Select method used to equate samples by length (Figure 4-4) Select a method to equate your sample and the database samples by length in terms of words, utterances, or elapsed time.
+Some language measures vary significantly, depending on the length of a sample.
+Consider, for example, the number of different words (NDW) and the number of errors.
+The longer the sample, the greater the opportunity to use a wider variety of words and to make more errors.
+If the target speaker's sample was far longer than the samples in the database, his or her opportunity to use different words and to make errors was greater.
+Reversely, a target speaker who produced a very short sample had less time, thus opportunity, to produce different words and to make errors.
 Equating samples by length offers a more fair comparison of the target speaker's performance to the performance of the speakers in the database samples; apples to apples.